Nancy Pelosi rejects Johnson and Truss' claims that the world was safer under Trump - ExBulletin

 Nancy Pelosi rejects Johnson and Truss' claims that the world was safer under Trump

-Nancy Pelosi, former Speaker of the US House of Representatives, has rejected claims by Boris Johnson and Liz Truss that the world was safer under Donald Trump's presidency.
+Nancy Pelosi, former Speaker of the US House of Representatives, has rejected claims by Boris Johnson and Liz Truss that the world was a “safer place” under Donald Trump's presidency.

-Speaking on the BBC's Laura Kuenssberg on Sunday, the Democrat said she was unaware that former British prime ministers had made the comments, but suggested the Republicans' mandate had instead improved security for those who don't. dislike people of color, LGBTQ people, and women.
+Speaking on the BBC's Laura Kuenssberg on Sunday, the Democrat said she was unaware that former British prime ministers had made the comments, but suggested the Republican's tenure had instead improved security for those who “n 'dislike people of color, LGBTQ people and women'.

-In February, former Prime Minister Boris Johnson told The Sun newspaper: “Looking back on Trump's last term in office, there is no doubt that the world felt safer, calmer and more stable.
+In February, former British Prime Minister Boris Johnson told The Sun newspaper: “Looking back on Trump's last term, there is no doubt that the world felt safer, calmer and more stable. »

 Liz Truss echoed this statement in an interview with the BBC Newscast in April, in which she said she hoped Mr Trump would win the presidential election in November.

-Safer for billionaires to not have to pay taxes, for people who don't like people of color, LGBTQ and women?
+“It's safer for billionaires not to have to pay taxes, for people who don't like people of color, LGBTQ and women?

-Earlier in the interview, Ms Pelosi defended US President Joe Biden against criticism that focuses on his age and frailty.
+Earlier in the interview, Ms Pelosi defended US President Joe Biden against criticism that focuses on his age and “fragility”.

-In the same interview, Ms. Pelosi said polls showing Donald Trump leading against President Biden on inflation, job creation and immigration could be flawed.
+In the same interview, Ms. Pelosi said polls showing Donald Trump leading against President Biden on inflation, job creation and immigration “could be wrong.”

 |